-Nikon, Canon, Sony, Fuji, Panasonic, Olympus – which is the best camera for beginners?
+Nikon, Canon, Sony, Fuji, Panasonic, Olympus – which is the best camera for a beginner?

 Spend enough time on the internet and you’ll find thousands of articles comparing and rating individual cameras, which is great if you know what you’re looking for.
 But what if you don’t?

-We’ll look at 6 of the most popular camera brands and give you a little overview.
+We’ll look at the 6 most popular camera brands and give you a overview.
 In no particular order, here we go…

 Nikon is one of the oldest, and still most popular, names in photography.